 Community Arts grants constitute the majority of DEC re-grant activity.
 These grants provide support for arts and cultural projects to community-based organizations, groups, collectives or artists.
 Community Arts Grant support enables emerging artists and organizations to grow professionally and to enhance the cultural climate in communities and neighborhoods where they live and operate.

-Arts Education grants support the role that local cultural organizations and/or individual artists play in engaging K-12 public school students in rich artistic learning experiences.
-Arts Education funds are designed to support arts education projects in K-12 school settings.
-Arts Education funds are directed to cultural organizations and/or artists working in partnership with public schools.
-Projects must take place in schools and center on the development and implementation of sequential, skills-based study that incorporates one or more art forms and includes a minimum of 5 hands-on learning sessions with students.
+Arts Education grants have been expanded!
+They still support the role that local cultural organizations and/or individual artists play in engaging K-12 public school students in rich artistic learning experiences.
+Now they also support After-School and Community-based Learning.
+Arts Education funds are directed to cultural organizations and/or artists working in partnership with public schools or organizations.
+K-12 projects must take place in schools and center on the development and implementation of sequential, skills-based study that incorporates one or more art forms and includes a minimum of 3 hands-on learning sessions with students.
+After-school and community-based learning place the emphasis on the depth and quality of the creative process through which participants learn through or about the arts.
+Projects must focus on the exploration of art and the artistic process.

 Individual Artist grants support the development of new work by artists that demonstrate substantial community benefit and involvement during the creative process.
 Grants awarded to applicants in the Individual Artist Category are viewed as a partnership between the applicant artist, the Roxbury Arts Group, and the benefiting community members.
 Due to this fact, all applicants to the Individual Artist Category must contact the Roxbury Arts Group directly at 607.326.7908.